 Sounds amazing, right?
 Here’s the thing.
 We love day hiking, but not 4-5 days in a row, plus the whole experience is quite costly.
 The refugios (hostels along the trek) run $40 for a dorm bed, and meals are apparently so overpriced that people who’ve done the trek recommend lugging around all your own food for five days.
 We’d have to buy or rent warm clothes, as our supply is limited and the weather in Torres del Paine can change dramatically hours at a time.
 Then we read about bed bugs in some of the refugios and that was that.
 We were not going to do the W trek.

-For those non-trekkers out there, this was a great way to actually see more of the park than you would on the W Trek.
-The tours all cost roughly the same, at $40 per person, plus the $36 park fee on top, which worked out to be more expensive than renting a car but easier to get to the park’s highlights without having to do any more of that pesky research!
+For those non-trekkers out there, this Torres Del Paine day tour was a great way to actually see more of the park than you would on the W Trek.
+The Torre Del Paine tours from Puerto Natales all cost roughly the same, at $40 per person, plus the $36 park fee on top, which worked out to be more expensive than renting a car but easier to get to the park’s highlights without having to do any more of that pesky research!

 Torres del Paine National Park begins 112km (70mi) north of Puerto Natales.
 The minivan tour started by speeding through the vast pampa straight toward the looming mountains of the park, making one short stop first at the Milodon cave.
 The prehistoric cave was probably carved out by rushing water from nearby melting glaciers thousands of years ago, but what makes these deep caves so famous is the discovery of skin and bones of the prehistoric giant ground sloth, the Milodon.